vuejs/docs/src/guide/migration/introduction.md

   # select vue 3 preset
   ```

+## Migration Build

+If you have an existing Vue 2 project or library that you intend to upgrade to Vue 3, we provide a build of Vue 3 that offers Vue 2 compatible APIs.
+Check out the [Migration Build](./migration-build.html) page for more details.

 ## Notable New Features

 Some of the new features to keep an eye on in Vue 3 include: